Web Resource Last Updated: 16-05-2024

 Travelling east-west or west-east across time zones makes eating and injecting insulin at the right time a more complicated business.
 Do you go by the time in your place of departure or your place of arrival when deciding when to inject?
 What is the best way of changing over from one to the other?

-If you are flying west to east, e.g. Mexico City to London, the time difference of six hours will make the day six hours shorter.
+If you are flying eastwards, e.g. Mexico City to London, the time difference of six hours will make the day six hours shorter.
 Because of this you will probably be having one less meal on your day of travel so you will need one less injection of quick-acting insulin.
 You should continue to take your long-acting insulin at the usual times (measured according to local time).

 If you take mixed insulin twice a day